Here are important points to be keep in mind prior to getting started with Leapwork:

 The Leapwork Automation Platform consists of three components:

-- Studio (the designer)-This is the visual designer application that is used to create and maintain automation cases as well as review results
+- The Studio (the designer): This is the visual designer application used to create and maintain automation cases as well as review results

-- Controller (the server)-This is the server that stores all automation assets and orchestrates running and gathering results.
+- The Controller (the server): This stores all automation assets and orchestrates running and gathering results.

-- Agent (the runner).-This is the run-time agent that executes automation cases on virtual machines or in the cloud.
+- The Agent (the runner): This is the run-time agent that executes automation cases on virtual machines or in the cloud.

-- Deployment of Leapwork Automation Platform can be combined with any combination of n number of agents Remote Agent, Selenium Grid, SauceLabs, BrowserStack, Gridlastic, Lambda Test.
+Deployment of the Leapwork Automation Platform can be combined with any of the following agents: Leapwork's Remote Agent, Selenium Grid, SauceLabs, BrowserStack, Gridlastic, and Lambda Test.

-- Leapwork supports the execution of automation flows on remote machines.
-This allows for flows to run uninterrupted and provides the possibility to run the same flow in different configurations.
+Leapwork supports the execution of automation flows on remote machines.
+This allows flows to run uninterrupted and provides the possibility to run the same flow in different configurations.